Scroll Down For Hike Descriptions

 Ramblers Hike Schedule

-(Q2– 2024)
+(Q2– 2026)

-(April, May June)
+(April, May, June)

 **NOTE**

-We have upped the limit of hikers to 16 for each hike (including leader, also leader may reduce this limit due to circumstances).
-If you would like to go, you MUST contact the hike leader via email by Sunday at 2 p.m. before the Monday scheduled hike AND NO SOONER THAN THE HIKE ANOUNCEMENT VIA THE RAMBLERGRAM (The Ramblergram will now come out on Thursdays around 8AM).
+We have set the limit of hikers to 16 for each hike (including leader, also leader may reduce this limit due to circumstances).
+If you would like to go, you MUST contact the hike leader via email by Sunday at 2 p.m. before the Monday scheduled hike AND NO SOONER THAN THE HIKE ANOUNCEMENT VIA THE RAMBLERGRAM (The Ramblergram will come out on Thursdays around 8AM).
 You will get a confirmation that you are one of the people hiking.

-Click Here to Download a Copy of Q2 -2024 Schedule
+Click Here to Download a Copy of Q2 -2026 Schedule

 Leaders - Click Here to Download a Copy of the Rambler's Sign-In Sheet